-The more you flush out a good topic and back it up with research, the better off your essay will inevitably be.
+You have to not only backup your own opinion with solid data, but you also have to point out why the opposing argument doesn't work.
+The more you can flesh out a good argument and back it up with research, the stronger your essay will be.